Takaman/ICT1002-Project/SentimentAnalysisSrc/README.md

 1) Run CMD and the following: ``> pip install -r requirements.txt``
 2) Download the NLTK data.
 We recommend these 2 ways of installing the NLTK data.

+	- Command Line installation
+		- Run cmd and type into it the following: python -m nltk.downloader all

 	- Interactive installer
 		- Run Python interpreter and the following code:
 		- This is to check NLTK has been installated successfully: